 - The student teacher reserves the right to accept or refuse a substitute request. - At least 2 weeks of student teaching must be completed prior to any substituting being considered. - The student teacher must first receive at least one satisfactory observation, prior to being compensated for substitute teaching.
 The criteria below clarify the "satisfactory observation" requirement. - Completion of one lesson observed by the assigned York College of Pennsylvania College Supervisor where Categories I thru IV on the York College of Pennsylvania Student Teaching Visitation Form have been rated as satisfactory or better. - These categories are as follows: I. Planning and Preparation, II.
 Classroom Management, III.
 Instructional Delivery, IV.
-Professionalism - EACH category listed above must be rated with an "S" (satisfactory) or higher and the form must be signed by both the College Supervisor and Student Teacher. - Student Teachers may only substitute in the school where they are assigned for student teaching. - Student teachers may serve as a substitute for no more than 10 days for an individual professional and no more than 20 days total for the school year if they meet the requirements of 24 P.S. § 12-1201.1 - Substitute teaching does not replace and cannot impede upon the minimum 12week supervised student teaching experience as required under 22 PA Code § 354.25(f). - The Student Teacher must communicate each instance of substituting to both the Cooperating Teacher and the College Supervisor. - The Student Teacher and College Supervisor must keep a running record of dates/days that the Student Teacher is employed as a substitute.
+Professionalism - EACH category listed above must be rated with an "S" (satisfactory) or higher and the form must be signed by both the College Supervisor and Student Teacher. - Student Teachers may only substitute in the school where they are assigned for student teaching. - Student teachers, per 22 Pa.
+Code §354.25(f), may not substitute for longer than 10 days in their assigned classroom or classrooms or for other teachers within the building or buildings where they have been placed as a student teacher. - Substitute teaching does not replace and cannot impede upon the minimum 12week supervised student teaching experience as required under 22 PA Code § 354.25(f). - The Student Teacher must communicate each instance of substituting to both the Cooperating Teacher and the College Supervisor. - The Student Teacher and College Supervisor must keep a running record of dates/days that the Student Teacher is employed as a substitute.